 What is mindfulness?

-Mindfulness was first introduced to western medicine between 1970-80 for use with medical patients suffering from heart problems, pain and cancer.
+Mindfulness was introduced to western medicine between 1970-80 for use with medical patients suffering from heart problems, pain and cancer.
 Today it is widely accepted as effective practice and care for many issues.

 Mindfulness is a comprehensive and flexible paradigm for living and being.
 This practice does not just address symptoms.
 It is less about specific techniques or quick fixes.
 Mindfulness may be described as beautifully simple, but also comprehensive enough to address the complexity of being human.